magnars/mark-multiple.el/README.md

 Ideas for more
 --------------
-* `inline-rectangle-text` which works like `rectangle-text` but lets you write inline - making it less error prone.
 * `rename-html-tag` which updates the matching tag while typing.
 * `js-rename-local-var` which renames the variable at point in the local file.